The Mazatec people shared their knowledge of psilocybin use with the world. The psychedelic space owes everything to their generosity and altruism.

 Due to urbanization, colonialism and globalization, indigenous cultures are at serious risk of disappearing.
 This is why it is crucial to preserve their knowledge and create spaces to celebrate them.

 Now, more than ever, we must recognize the Mazatec people's profound influence on the psychedelic community.
-It's time for us to show our support and give back.
+It's time for us to show our support.

 The curator and guardian of this collection, Inti García Flores, is a Mazatec historian from La Salle University, Puebla, and a secondary school teacher in San Mateo Yoloxochitlan.
 Inti and his family have been working for years to restore the HMM archive, an invaluable and unique collection of videos, photographs and documents that his father, Renato García Dorantes, produced during his lifetime documenting the history and traditions of the Mazatec community.

-Currently, we are working on the restoration and cataloguing of the contents of the HMM archive and the next phase of the project will consist of the construction of a museum and cultural center, designed by Mexican architect Juan Tonatiuh Velázquez, to safeguard, exhibit and celebrate the Mazatec cultural legacy contained in the collection.
+We continue working on the restoration and cataloguing of the HMM archive, which will be part of the museum and cultural center —designed by Mexican architect Juan Tonatiuh Velázquez— to safeguard, exhibit, and celebrate the Mazatec cultural legacy contained in the collection.